 Tulipa goulimyi is found in phrygana near the sea mainly in the southern Peloponnese and on the islands of Kythira and Antikythira.
-The only population in Crete is located in Falasarna in an area so small that it is threatened by cultivation and tourism.
+The only populations in Crete are a few spots in western Crete, some threatened by tourism and construction, some by agriculture.
 It is listed in the Greek Red Data Book as vulnerable.

 With its orange to dark red tepals it resembles Tulipa Doerfleri but the leaves are wavy (see the second image from the top) and make it easily recognizable.
 It flowers in late March and April.

 Tulipa goulimyi is found in phrygana near the sea mainly in the southern Peloponnese and on the islands of Kythira and Antikythira.
-The only population in Crete is located in Falasarna in an area so small that it is threatened by cultivation and tourism.
+The only populations in Crete are a few spots in western Crete, some threatened by tourism and construction, some by agriculture.
 It is listed in the Greek Red Data Book as vulnerable.

 With its orange to dark red tepals it resembles Tulipa Doerfleri but the leaves are wavy (see the second image from the top) and make it easily recognizable.
 It flowers in late March and April.